ashlynn4567/Group-Project-2/README.md

 ## Usage and Features

-This is how the main page appears to users.
+This is Study Buddy appears to users.
 The page is responsive, adapting to multiple screen sizes.

 <p align="center">
 <img alt="screenshot of Study Buddy homepage" src="./content/images/study-buddy-home.jpeg"/>